 - Investors being sold short-term ideas that harm long-term returns

 If and when our prediction comes to pass, you might be wise to remember the tag line of the anti- drug public service announcement from the 1980s and “Just Say No“.

 To help, below is a graph that illustrates what all investors feel from time to time (professionals included).

 Notice that the greatest potential for returns is when you are feeling the most frightened.

 We aren’t sure what the next few weeks or months will bring, but along the lines of the picture above, at some point more “alarmed” comments will be published again.

-When this happens, try to remember that even though it can seem boring, if you resist emotion and stick to your long-term plan, the slow and steady tortoise often comes out on top.
+When this happens, try to remember that even though it can sometimes be frightening, if you resist emotion and stick to your long-term plan, the evidence consistently shows that the slow and steady tortoise comes out on top.

-In-line with this week’s focus on the U.K., as long as you have a well-diversified, long-term plan that is designed to meet your goals, keep in mind the following age-old investing quote from a well known British writer:
+In-line with this week’s focus on…. (again, insert the latest concerning headline), as long as you have a well-diversified, long-term plan that is designed to meet your goals, keep in mind the following age-old investing quote from a well known British writer:

 “My ventures are not in one bottom trusted,